Credit Cards Travel Credit Cards

 Delta is also a transfer partner of American Express Membership Rewards.
 You can transfer your Membership Rewards points on a 1:1 basis from American Express to Delta SkyMiles to redeem miles for flights.
 One of the most popular cards for earning Membership Rewards is the American Express® Gold Card

-It earns 4X Membership Rewards points at U.S. supermarkets (up to $25,000 per year, after that 1X) and at restaurants, plus takeout and delivery in the U.S., 3X on flights booked directly with airlines or on Amextravel.com, and 1X on all other eligible purchases.
-This card also offers up to $120 in annual dining credits and up to $120 in Uber Cash each year, which easily offset the $250 annual fee.
+It earns 4X Membership Rewards points at restaurants worldwide (up to $50,000 per year, after that 1X), 4X at U.S. supermarkets (up to $25,000 per year, after that 1X), 3X on flights booked directly with airlines or on AmexTravel.com, 2X on prepaid hotels and other eligible purchases booked on AmexTravel.com, and 1X on all other eligible purchases.
+This card also offers up to $120 in annual dining credits, $120 in Uber Cash each year (in $10 monthly credits to use on U.S. Eats and rides), $100 anual Resy credit, and $84 annual Dunkin' credit which easily offset the $325 annual fee.
 Select benefits require enrollment.

 For more information, read our Delta SkyMiles Gold American Express Card review.